 Oh, the charms of Notting Hill.
 I absolutely adore the area.
 Maybe it’s the colourful houses and its close proximity to the beautiful Kensington Gardens, or maybe it’s the charms of its vintage markets and the renowned Portobello market on the weekends.
 But there’s this vibrancy in the area that makes it such a huge draw for not just tourists but locals as well.
-With plenty of quality coffee shops opening up, I could just hang out there all day (albeit likely to be over-buzzing with caffeine)!
-Whether you’re looking for a quick grab-and-go coffee, or for a lovely sit down and relax cafe experience, Notting Hill has it all and they’ve got some stellar coffee options to offer.
-Here is a guide to where to find the best coffee shops in Notting Hill:
+With plenty of quality coffee shops opening up, I could just hang out there all day (albeit likely to be overbuzzing with caffeine)!
+Whether you’re looking for a quick grab-and-go coffee or a lovely sit-down and relaxed cafe experience, Notting Hill has it all and they’ve got some stellar coffee options to offer.
+Here is a guide to where to find the best coffee shops in Notting Hill.

 Tab x Tab

-Quality coffee, handmade ceramics, and a lovely brunch menu – no wonder Tab x Tab is such a popular hit in the area!
-The independent coffee shop, operated by a husband and wife duo, offers premium brunch and speciality coffee around Nottinghill.
-Its interior features high ceilings with dark wood decor, oozing a laidback yet sophisticated atmosphere.
-From the ultra-rich texture of the coffee to the umami edge to their scrambled eggs, “quality” is the word if you ask me about Tab x Tab.
+Quality coffee, handmade ceramics, and a lovely brunch menu – no wonder Tab x Tab is such a popular hit in the area.
+The independent coffee shop features a laidback yet sophisticated atmosphere and offers premium brunch and speciality coffee around Nottinghill.
+It’s definitely one of the best coffee spots in the whole of West London and is well worth a visit!

 Kuro Coffee is one of the newer additions in the area and it’s already gaining quite a bit of popularity.
 Maybe it’s the pet-friendliness, or the Japanese minimalistic style with a subtle rustic touch.
 Or simply just because they make a good cup of coffee with some of the best ingredients around town!